This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Airlines serving this route and airport information

 Now that many airlines have resumed the Dubai – London route, you have a few options you can choose from.
-For flights this month and the upcoming months, Wego has a few airlines operating Dubai to London flights, starting from AED 1,553 for direct, one-way Dubai to London trip through the end of July.
+For flights this month and the upcoming months, Wego has a few airlines operating Dubai to London flights, starting from AED 1,139 for direct, one-way Dubai to London trip on the month of May.

-Major airlines serving this route include Emirates, with one-way trip starting from AED 1,553 and British Airways starting from AED 1,606.
+Major airlines serving this route include Emirates, with a one-way trip starting from AED 2,060 and British Airways starting from AED 1,139.
 Other airlines also serve Dubai to London flights with one to two stops.

 General health tips when you’re at the airport and flying